SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 and :ref:`Structures_StructuresAreValueTypes`.
 In general,
-most of the time you should use a structure unless you need that additional dynamic behavior that classes provide.
+most of the time you should use a structure unless you need reference semantics or the additional dynamic behavior that classes provide.

 .. _ReferenceAndValueTypes_StructsAndEnums: